Seundede/React-native-crypto-app/Readme.md

 # React native crypto application

 This is a mobile cryptocurrency application  that displays the  market price listing based on trade volume and market capitalization.
-This application is intended for users who are interested in cryptocurrency market and investment.
+This application is intended for users who are interested in the cryptocurrency market and investment.
 Real time and historical market changes of cryptocurrencies can be viewed on this app.

 <img width="508" alt="Screenshot 2022-04-10 at 21 31 53" src="https://user-images.githubusercontent.com/63148200/162639714-ae630bef-2af5-4496-abc5-c5dca2039ae6.png">